Can filing Bankruptcy actually help repair your credit and increase your credit score?

 How Long will a Bankruptcy Stay on My Credit Report?

-The major credit reporting agencies generally report a bankruptcy for up to 10 years from the date the bankruptcy case was filed.
+The major credit reporting agencies generally report a bankruptcy for up to 10 years from the date a Chapter 7 bankruptcy case was filed and 7 years in the case of a Chapter 13 bankruptcy filing.
 As stated above, however, most of my clients credit scores actually improve after the case is filed rather than go down.
 Remember, to many creditors or potential lenders after bankruptcy, you have become a better credit risk to them than before the bankruptcy when you had such a high debt to income ratio.
 Because the bankruptcy just eliminated most if not all of your debt, the odds that you will be able to pay any new debt that you incur are quite good.
 Of course, there will be potential lenders or landlords who do not completely understand bankruptcy and the fact that in a typical year over 1 million people in the United States file bankruptcy to help them deal with overwhelming debt.
 Most lenders fortunately understand that bankruptcy is a federal law designed to help people get a fresh start financially and will be eager to help you provided that your income and employment history show that you have the ability to meet your new obligations.
 The Law Offices of Walter Metzen and Associates has had many clients over the years qualify for car loans shortly after bankruptcy and mortgage or home loans only 2 years after receiving their Bankruptcy discharge.

 How to Dispute Credit Reporting Errors with the Credit Reporting Agencies.